lavanet/docs/docs/lava-blockchain/join-testnet-auto.md

 import RoadmapItem from '@site/src/components/RoadmapItem';

-# Join testnet - Automatic setup
+# Join testnet - Automatic setup with Cosmovisor

 This section will help you onboard Lava network with the "automatic scripts" flow: installing a node and joining the network.
+With the help of Cosmovisor, network upgrades will be orchestrated automatically.

 Before starting, verify [hardware requirements](reqs) are met.